ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 * **To each chromosomes**, it adds a random value between the maximum and minimum of the population.
 * **To two random chromosomes**, it additionally adds a random percentage of the mean across all the population between -10% and 10%.
 The random chromosomes are selected independently.
-  This is to reduce the possibility of the function to converge to a local minimal.
+  This is to reduce the possibility of the function converging to a local minimal.

 .. code-block:: python